spooni01/chat-server/README.md

 ## Tests
 Unit testing is done using Google Test with separate test files for each class, promoting modularity and focused testing.
 This approach simplifies maintenance and improves test organization.<br>
 In tests there is also class ClientClass that simulates client.<br>
 Test can be run using the `make test` command.
+To ensure thorough testing, I utilized various tools and environments, including Wireshark on a Linux Ubuntu system and communication from personal computer with a chat server running on Merlin.

 ## License
 This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.